gitter-lab/osmotic-stress/Results/network_visualization/README.md

 This file within the results directory contains the network visualization files created after all other results files were created.
+The correct-name file contains the correct names of all the nodes in the network visualization.